Safeway: Expansion

 Most transactions involved the swap of stock certificates, with little cash changing hands.
 Most acquired chains retained their own names until the mid-1930s.

 In 1929, there were rumors of a Safeway-Kroger merger.
+In late 2022, 93 years later, this merger became another possibility with the announced merger of Albertsons Companies and Kroger Co.

 The number of stores peaked at 3,400 in 1932, when expansion ground to a halt.
 The Great Depression had finally impacted the chain, which began to focus on cost control.
 In addition, numerous smaller grocery stores were being replaced with larger supermarket stores.
 By 1933, the chain ranked second in the grocery industry behind The Great Atlantic & Pacific Tea Company and ahead of Kroger.

-In 1935, Safeway sold its nine stores in Honolulu, Hawaii "because of the inconvenience of proper supervision".
+In 1935, Safeway sold its nine stores in Honolulu, Hawaii, "because of the inconvenience of proper supervision".
 Also in 1935, independent groceries in California convinced the California legislature to enact a progressive tax on chain stores.
 Before the act took effect, Safeway filed a petition to have the law put to a referendum.
 In 1936, the California electorate voted to repeal the law.

 In 1936, Safeway introduced a money back guarantee on meat.